Aquietzero/nullspace/source/_posts/reading/grokking-deep-reinforcement-learning/2023-09-02-mathematical-foundations-of-reinforcement-learning.md

 ### The environment: everything else

 Most real-world decision-making problems can be expressed as RL environments.
-A common way to represent decision-making processes in RL is by modeling the problem using a mathematical framework known as **Markov decision processes (MDPs)**.
-In RL, we assume all environments have an MDP working under the hood.
+A common way to represent decision-making processes in RL is by modeling the problem using a mathematical framework known as **Markov decision processes (MDPs)**. *In RL, we assume all environments have an MDP working under the hood*.

-The environment is represented by a set of variables related to the problem.
-The combination of all the possible values this set of variables can take is referred to as the **state space**.
-A **state** is a specific set of values the variables take at any given time.
+The environment is represented by a set of variables related to the problem. *The combination of all the possible values this set of variables can take is referred to as the **state space**.* A **state** is a specific set of values the variables take at any given time.

 The set of variables the agent perceives at any given time is called an **observation**.
 The combination of all possible values these variables can take is the **observation space**.